RoiPeleg/Drone2.5D/README.md

   - Battery.
   - Pitch, Roll, Yaw.
 2. Add vectorial movement (in both x and y axis).
+3. Improve GUI: merge between the sensor view map and the real word map.
-3. Create simple API in order to comunicate with the simulation and get the sensors data.
+4. Create simple API in order to comunicate with the simulation and get the sensors data.

 Our main movement algorithm can be found [here](https://github.com/RoiPeleg/Drone2.5D/blob/main/playground/Algorithms.py).